 BAMEStream collective has been set up very recently, so keep an eye out for fundraisers in the future.
 They have just finished conducting a national mapping of mental health and bereavement services working with the BAME community in the UK.

-The Majonzi Covid-19 Bereavement Fund was launched by Patrick Vernon in collaboration with The Ubele Initiative, to support members of the BAME community who have lost loved ones to Covid-19.
+The Majonzi Covid-19 Bereavement Fund was launched by Patrick Vernon in collaboration with The Ubele Initiative, to support members of the Black, Asian or Minority Ethnic communities who have lost loved ones to Covid-19.
 The Majonzi Fund is named after the Swahili word meaning grief or sorrow.

 What you can do without spending money